-Astronomy and Astrophysics in The Physical Review
+Astronomy and Astrophysics in the Physical Review Journals

 Several free-to-publish and Open Access journals of our portfolio have come together to form the Astronomy and Astrophysics Topical Group.
 It covers a broad range of topics, from nuclear astrophysics to exoplanets and planetary atmospheres, through our broad-scope premier journals Physical Review Letters and Physical Review X, and our topical journals Physical Review C, Physical Review D, Physical Review E, Physical Review Fluids, Physical Review Research, PRX Life, as well as Reviews of Modern Physics.